Soorena1090/ai-app/README.md

 AI-Powered Blog Platform
-این پروژه یه پلتفرم بلاگ مبتنی بر NestJS با قابلیت تولید محتوای خودکار توسط AI (OpenAI) هست که برای نمایش مهارت‌های یک دولوپر mid-level طراحی شده. کاربران می‌تونن ثبت‌نام کنن، لاگین کنن، موضوعی برای پست بلاگ بدن و AI یه پست کامل (با عنوان، محتوا و تگ‌ها) تولید کنه. پست‌ها توی MongoDB ذخیره می‌شن و از Redis برای کشینگ استفاده می‌شه تا عملکرد بهینه بشه. این پروژه با معماری ماژولار، RESTful API، و احراز هویت JWT، تسلط به مفاهیم پیشرفته بک‌اند و کار با AI رو نشون می‌ده.
-این پروژه به‌عنوان نمونه کار برای رزومه طراحی شده و با نیازهای آگهی‌های شغلی برای دولوپرهای NestJS با تجربه در Node.js، MongoDB، AI integration و معماری کلاینت-سرور همخوانی داره.
-تکنولوژی‌های استفاده‌شده

-NestJS: فریم‌ورک اصلی برای ساخت API ماژولار و مقیاس‌پذیر.
-MongoDB & Mongoose: برای ذخیره‌سازی پست‌ها و کاربران با روابط one-to-many.
-Redis: برای کشینگ لیست پست‌ها و جزئیات پست‌ها جهت بهبود عملکرد.
-OpenAI API: برای تولید محتوای بلاگ (عنوان، متن، تگ‌ها) بر اساس موضوع کاربر.
-JWT Authentication: برای احراز هویت کاربران با توکن‌های امن.
+This project is a NestJS-based blog platform with AI-driven content generation using OpenAI.
+It allows users to register, log in, provide a topic, and have AI generate a complete blog post (title, content, and tags).
+Posts are stored in MongoDB with Mongoose, and Redis is used for caching to optimize performance.
+The project features a modular architecture, RESTful APIs, JWT authentication, and Swagger documentation, demonstrating mid-level proficiency in backend development and AI integration.
+This repository serves as a portfolio project to showcase skills for a Junior to Mid-level NestJS Developer position, aligning with job requirements for expertise in NestJS, Node.js, MongoDB, AI tools, and RESTful API design.
+Tech Stack

+NestJS: Core framework for building modular, scalable APIs.
+MongoDB & Mongoose: For storing users and posts with one-to-many relationships.
+Redis: For caching post lists and individual posts to enhance performance.
+OpenAI API: For generating blog post content (title, 300-500 word content, and tags).
+JWT Authentication: For secure user authentication with token-based access.
-Swagger: برای مستندسازی API (در /api).
+Swagger: For API documentation (available at /api).
-TypeScript: برای تایپینگ قوی و کاهش خطاهای runtime.
+TypeScript: For strong typing and reduced runtime errors.
-Class-validator & DTOs: برای ولیدیشن ورودی‌ها و خروجی‌های استاندارد.
+Class-validator & DTOs: For input/output validation and structured data transfer.
-Jest: برای تست‌های unit و e2e.
+Jest: For unit and end-to-end (e2e) testing.

-ویژگی‌های پروژه

-معماری ماژولار: ماژول‌های جدا برای auth، users، و posts با استفاده از dependency injection.
+Features

+Modular Architecture: Separate modules for auth, users, and posts with dependency injection.
-RESTful API: اندپوینت‌های CRUD با پشتیبانی از pagination و filtering.
+RESTful API: Full CRUD endpoints with pagination and filtering support.
-AI Integration: تولید محتوای بلاگ با OpenAI (پست‌های 300-500 کلمه‌ای با عنوان و تگ‌ها).
-Caching: استفاده از Redis برای کشینگ لیست پست‌ها و جزئیات پست (TTL: 1 ساعت).
-Authentication: ثبت‌نام و لاگین با JWT و guards برای حفاظت از روت‌ها.
-Validation: استفاده از DTOها و ValidationPipe برای ورودی‌ها و خروجی‌ها.
+AI Integration: Generates blog posts using OpenAI based on user-provided topics.
+Caching: Redis caching for post lists and individual posts (1-hour TTL).
+Authentication: User registration and login with JWT and route protection using guards.
+Validation: DTOs and ValidationPipe for robust input/output validation.
-Error Handling: مدیریت خطاها با HttpException و logging ساده.
+Error Handling: Custom HttpException handling and basic logging.
-API Documentation: مستندات Swagger در /api.
+API Documentation: Swagger docs at /api for easy API exploration.

-پیش‌نیازها
+Testing: Includes unit tests (e.g., posts.service.spec.ts) and e2e tests (e.g., app.e2e-spec.ts).

+Prerequisites

-Node.js: نسخه 18 یا بالاتر.
+Node.js: Version 18 or higher.
-MongoDB: لوکال یا ابری (مثل MongoDB Atlas).
+MongoDB: Local or cloud-based (e.g., MongoDB Atlas).
-Redis: لوکال یا ابری.
+Redis: Local or cloud-based.
-OpenAI API Key: از openai.com بگیر.
+OpenAI API Key: Obtain from openai.com.
-JWT Secret: یه کلید رندوم برای امضای توکن‌ها.

-نصب و راه‌اندازی

-کلون کردن پروژه:
+JWT Secret: A random secret for signing JWT tokens.

+Installation and Setup

+Clone the Repository:
 git clone <repository-url>
 cd ai-blog-api

-نصب پکیج‌ها:
+Install Dependencies:
 npm install

-ایجاد فایل .env:فایل .env رو توی ریشه پروژه بساز و این تنظیمات رو وارد کن:
+Create .env File:Create a .env file in the project root with the following:
 PORT=3000
 MONGO_URI=mongodb://localhost:27017/ai-blog-db
 REDIS_HOST=localhost